sshtools/icon-generator/README.md

 ## Configuring your project

 The library is available in Maven Central, so configure your project according to the build system you use.

+As from version 1.2, *icon-generator* requires Java 9 or higher (due to modularity requirements).
+If you want to use this library with Java 8 or earlier, then you will have to continue to use version **1.0.3**.
+I may consider future 1.0.x releases if anyone needs them.

 Choose the appropriate module for the toolkit you wish to use.
 You may include multiple toolkits if you wish :-

 ### Swing